ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>OpenAI and the US are in deep trouble</blockquote>

 <h3>4.
-OmniHuman-1: Generate realistic human videos with just an image - <a href="https://medium.com/data-science-in-your-pocket/omnihuman-1-generate-realistic-human-videos-with-just-an-image-e5434596b46d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Averting Collapse Is No Longer Profitable - <a href="https://medium.com/@thehonestsorcerer/averting-collapse-is-no-longer-profitable-3a27bc4a27f7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Data Science in your pocket`**
+✍️ **posted by `B`**

-<blockquote>ByteDance AI model to generate DeepFakes</blockquote>
+<blockquote>How the past 75 years of infrastructure development has created a massive predicament for industrial nations and what comes next</blockquote>

 <h3>5.
-The DeepSeek Disruption: AI Is About to Reshape Global Energy Demand - <a href="https://medium.com/the-new-climate/the-deepseek-disruption-ai-is-about-to-reshape-global-energy-demand-1cdab2f5e46c" target="_blank" rel="noopener noreferrer">link</a></h3>
+Boomers, Bots, and Balance: The Wisdom We Need in the AI Age - <a href="https://medium.com/minds-without-borders/boomers-bots-and-balance-the-wisdom-we-need-in-the-ai-age-747a88c150a8" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The New Climate.`**
+✍️ **posted by `Minds Without Borders`**

-<blockquote>Will the AI revolution power progress — or burn whatever’s left to keep the lights on?</blockquote>
+<blockquote>The ‘Hinge Generation’ may hold the key to a safer technology future</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>